GTOliver/beep/README.md

 ### Beep C API

-To use the C API, link against the `beep::beep` target and include the `beep.h` header.
+To use the C API, link against the `beep::beepc` target and include the `beepc.h` header.

 ### Beep C++ API